logo

 Unfortunately, because your ancestor left Germany before 1904 and did not register with a German consulate or renew a German passport within their first 10 years abroad (and before January 1, 1914), they lost their German citizenship under the 10-year emigration rule (§21 RuStAG).
 This means the chain of descent was broken.

-However, §Section 14 StAG (Discretionary Naturalisation) may still be an option if you can demonstrate strong ties to Germany (such as language skills, frequent visits, family connections, or cultural engagement).
+However, §14 StAG (Discretionary Naturalization) may still be an option if you can demonstrate strong ties to Germany (such as language skills, frequent visits, family connections, or cultural engagement).
 This is not an automatic entitlement, but it is a real legal pathway.

 Please submit your details below for review.